cherbon1/rpi-vibration-analysis/README.md

 `measurement_time`: Duration of measurement in minutes
 `sampling_rate`: Sampling rate in samples per second (Typically 1000)

+### Charging the batteries
+If the batteries ever get completely discharged, you may want to recharge them without ever measuring.
+When the station is in the Ready state, press and hold the record button for 2 seconds to put the station into a charging state.
+Both LEDs should turn on.
+In this state, the batteries are constantly connected to the charger.
+To exit this state, simply flip the manual/auto switch to go back to the corresponding mode.
+Note that under normal operation, this charging mode shouldn't be necessary.

 ### Shutting down the station
-When the station is in the Ready state, press and hold the record button for 2 seconds to turn the station off.
+When the station is in the Ready state, press and hold the record button for 2 seconds to put the station into it's charging state.
+Press and hold the button for 2 seconds again to shut down the station.
 Alternatively, connect to the station via SSH, and shut down with sudo shutdown now